CAVEconnectome/MeshParty/docs/guide/skeletons.rst

 This is saved in :obj:`skeleton.mesh_to_skel_map`.
 Incidentally, the mesh index of every skeleton node index is saved at :obj:`skeleton.vertex_properties['mesh_index']`

-This loop continues until all vertices are invalidated, and because we analyze one connected component at a time this is gaurunteed to finish.
+This loop continues until all vertices are invalidated, and because we analyze one connected component at a time this is guaranteed to finish.
 Finally, at the end, optionally if :obj:`compute_radius` is selected, pyembree will be used to shine a ray along the vertex normal (pointed inward) of every skeleton node, and measure how far that ray travels till it intersects the other side of the mesh.
 This is one way to estimate the local caliber of the mesh.
 This is saved in :obj:`skeleton.vertex_properties['rs']`.